Aireon Luster, 24, Charged With Murder Of 7-Year-Old Serenity Broughton, Attempted Murder Of 6-Year-Old Aubrey Broughton

 The girls’ paternal grandmother, Regina Broughton, told reporters that her son – the girl’s father – was on the driver’s side of the car while their mother had just finished buckling Aubrey in.
 At that point, the shots rang out, and Serenity was lifeless, Broughton said days after the shooting.

 “The monster that did this to my granddaughter – I want them caught,” she said.
-“It could have been my whole family, because they were all in the car together.”MORE NEWS: Hegewisch Residents Concerned About Passing Semis: 'It's Terrorizing Our Lives'
+“It could have been my whole family, because they were all in the car together.”MORE NEWS: Death Investigation Underway After Body Found In Apartment Fire In Brighton Park

 Luster is due to appear in bond court Thursday afternoon.